Evocon monitors production on a variety of CNC (computer numerical control) machines from different manufacturers in metal and plastics processing.

 - Monitoring effective work time (availability)

 Typically, you would measure machine’s operating time, compared to it’s planned production time (planned production time is equal to scheduled work shifts minus planned stops).
-This approach offers a good insight into the utilisation rate of the equipment and stop reasons, e.g. loading, unloading, transporting material, cleaning, technical stops, breaks, organisational issues.
+This approach offers a good insight into the utilization rate of the equipment and stop reasons, e.g., loading, unloading, transporting material, cleaning, technical stops, breaks, organizational issues.